-Financial assets are recognised when the Company becomes a party to a contract that gives rise to a financial asset of one entity or equity instrument of another entity.
-Financial assets are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets, other than those designated as fair value through profit or loss (FVTPL), are added to or deducted from the fair value of the financial assets, as appropriate, on initial recognition.
+Financial assets are recognised when the Company becomes a party to a contract that gives rise to a financial asset of one entity or equity instrument of another entity Financial assets are initially measured at fair value.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets, other than those designated as I manufact assets are infinitely measured at rail value.
+Transaction costs that are deceny authorities to the acquisition or issue of infancial assets, outer than those designated as fair value through profit or loss (FVTPL), are added to or deducted from the fair value of the financial assets, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets at FVTPL are recognised immediately in statement of profit and loss.